ENGINEERING

 All these methods of irrigation originated in antiquity and it cannot be said that any radically new techniques have been added to the repertoire of Egyptian and Mesopotamian engineers.
 It could scarcely be otherwise: the basic problem of impounding the water, conducting it to the fields and finally draining the surplus remains as it has always been.
 Irrigation, and particularly perennial irrigation, however, is a branch of civil engineering which has always demanded a high degree of technical and administrative skills.
 The construction of dams, canals and qanats, matters to do with water flow and control, and elaborate surveying problems; all present themselves uncompromisingly and demand the attention of experts.
 From one area to another, there will always be differences in hydraulic conditions, climate, soil and terrain, so that the engineers must apply their knowledge and experience to produce the best system for a given set of conditions.

 It is sometimes said that large cities are one of the main characteristics of Islamic civilization, and it is of course true that great cities such as Baghdad, Cairo and Cordoba, with their flourishing economic, commercial and intellectual life, were a major component of that civilization.
 It hardly needs emphasizing, however, that life in these large urban centres would have been impossible without the support of a thriving agriculture.
-Many Muslim cities were founded after the advent of Islam – e.g. Baghdad, Basra and Shiraz –- and we therefore find that the efforts of the engineers were taxed to the utmost either in extending existing systems or in creating completely new ones.
+Many Muslim cities were founded after the advent of Islam – e.g. Baghdad , Basra and Shiraz –- and we therefore find that the efforts of the engineers were taxed to the utmost either in extending existing systems or in creating completely new ones.

-‘Umar also devised the policy of cultivating barren lands by assigning such lands to those who undertook to cultivate them.
+From the start of the Islamic Caliphate Irrigation works and water distribution were prominent among the State’s achievements.
+When al-Basra was established during Umar’s period, he started simultaneously building some canals for conveying water and for irrigation.
+Two important canals were built linking al-Basra with the ‘Umar also devised the policy of cultivating barren lands by assigning such lands to those who undertook to cultivate them.
 This policy, which continued during the Umayyad period also, resulted in the cultivation of large areas of barren lands through the construction of irrigation canals by the State and by individuals.

 The various governors who were appointed by the Umayyads constructed several works to prevent the formation of new swamps and to dry old ones, through the building of dams that regulated the flow of water.
-We find in the original Arabic sources details about the irrigation works which were constructed in Iraq and in Syria in the regions of al-Basra, al-Kufa, Wasit, al-Bata’ih, al-Raqqa and several other areas.
+We find in the original Arabic sources details about the irrigation works which were constructed in When the Abbasids assumed power in the second/eighth century they followed the same policy.
+They expanded greatly the existing irrigation system, mainly to cater for the needs of the new city of

 .
-The mainstay of its fertility was the Sughd River, now called the Zarafshan, which flowed through the great cities of Samarkand and Bukhara.
+The mainstay of its fertility was the Sughd River , now called the Zarafshan, which flowed through the great cities of Samarkand and Bukhara .
 At the height of its prosperity in the third/ninth and fourth/tenth centuries this land was rich and fertile beyond compare, its agriculture supported by a vast network of canals extending for many miles around the two cities.

-It is not usually easy to separate irrigation from water supply because both systems were derived from the same hydraulic works.
+Given the large numbers of men required to construct, maintain and control the large irrigation systems, it is hardly surprising that most of the enterprises were under State control, although it was not unusual for work to be let out to subcontractors.
+There are several Arabic treatises which tell us a good deal about the methods used for surveying and some of them discuss the excavation of new canals and methods for maintaining existing ones.
+We shall discuss land surveying in a separate section, but a section on quantity surveying in a treatise written in It is not usually easy to separate irrigation from water supply because both systems were derived from the same hydraulic works.
 Thus a dam would provide for both the town supply and the needs of the farmers, with one main feeder channel going to the irrigation system and another into the town.
 Or a canal would be led out from the main feeder canal into the urban centre.
 It was collected in a reservoir inside, or just outside, the city walls, and was conducted from there through pipes or open channels to the baths, fountains, houses for ritual ablutions, private and public buildings, and gardens.
-A particularly impressive example of artificial storage reservoirs can still be seen just outside the city of Qayrawan.
-Two large linked cisterns for receiving the waters of the Wadi Merj al-Lil when it was in flood were completed in the year 248/862-3.
-Although they appear to be circular, both are actually polygonal, the larger having a diameter of just under 130 m, the smaller one a diameter of 37.4 m.
-The smaller receives the waters of the wadi and acts as a settling tank; a circular duct several metres above its base connects it to the larger cistern, which has a depth of about 8 m.
-On leaving the larger cistern, the water is decanted a second time into two oblong covered cisterns.
+A particularly impressive example of artificial storage reservoirs can still be seen just outside the city of

 The qanat system was used by the Umayyad and the Abbasid caliphs.
-The Caliph Al-Mutawakkil (847-866) constructed a qanat system for the supply of water to his new palace at Samarra.
-Recent excavations there showed that the water was obtained from ground water of the upper Tigris and conveyed to Samarra in qanat conduits totaling 300 miles in length.
+The Caliph Al-Mutawakkil (847-866) constructed a qanat system for the supply of water to his new palace at

 Al-Karaji’s Inbat al-miyah al-khafiyya (The Bringing Out of Hidden Waters) is a technical treatise written about 1000 C.E. which gives good details on the finding of the water level, instruments for surveying, construction of the conduits, their lining, protection against decay, and their cleaning and maintenance

 The construction of qanats is in the hands of experts (muqanni) and the secrets of the profession are largely handed down by word of mouth from father to son.
 The termination of the qanat, either farmland to be irrigated or a community to be provided with potable water, or both, will be known in advance, as will the general location of likely aquifers.
 One of the main skills of the muqanni lies in determining, by examining the alluvial fans for traces of seepage and hardly noticeable changes in vegetation, precisely where the trial well is to be dug.
 When the excavators reach the impermeable layer the well is left for a few days while the muqanni estimates the potential yield of the well by hoisting up measured quantities of water and at the same time observing any fall in the water level.
 If necessary, further wells are sunk to ensure that genuine groundwater has been reached; the shaft with the highest yield is chosen as the ‘mother well’.
-The next step is for the surveyor – or senior muqanni to determine the route, gradient and precise outlet of the qanat.
+The next step is for the surveyor – or senior muqanni – to determine the route, gradient and precise outlet of the qanat.
 The route will be selected according to considerations of terrain and, in some cases, questions of ownership.
 To start the survey, a long rope is let down into the mother well until it touches the surface of the water, and a mark is made on it at ground level.
 The surveyor then selects a spot on the route 30 to 50 yards from the mother well for the first ventilation shaft.
 A staff is held on this spot by a labourer, and the surveyor measures the fall with a level.
 Nowadays a modern surveying level may be used but in earlier times one of the instruments described in the section below on surveying was used.
 A second mark is made on the rope coinciding with the measurement on the staff; the distance from this mark to the lower end of the rope will be the depth of the first ventilation shaft.
 He continues to level in this way along the route, marking the rope at the location of each shaft, until he reaches the end of the rope.
 He has then reached a point on the ground at the same level as the surface of the water in the mother well.
 For the mouth of the qanat he now chooses a place below this level, but higher than the fields, and divides the drop from the level point to the mouth by the number of proposed ventilation shafts and adds this amount to the previously surveyed depth of each shaft.
 In this way be determines the gradient of the conduit, which is usually from 1 : 1000 to 1 : 500.

 After completion of the survey, a number of guide shafts, about 300 yards apart, are driven under the supervision of the surveyor.
 Then the rope with the marked length of each vertical shaft is handed to the muqanni, who now begins to work with his assistants by driving the conduit into the alluvial fan, starting at the mouth.
 At first the conduit is an open channel, but it soon becomes a tunnel.
 Another team sinks ventilation shafts ahead of the tunnellers, and labourers haul the soil up to the surface through these shafts.
 Two oil lamps are kept burning on the floor of the conduit; sighting along these, the muqanni keeps the tunnel in alignment, and they also serve as a warning of poor air, since they go out before there is a danger of a man suffocating.
 As the work nears the mother well great care has to be taken in case the muqanni misjudges the distance and strikes the full well, in which event he might be swept away by the sudden flow.
 It can be seen, therefore, that the construction of qanats is a special example of the difficult and dangerous profession of mining (see Figure 1).
-It may be considered as one of the most successful of man’s inventions, since it has been in continuous use for over 2500 years.
+It may be considered as one of the most successful of man’s inventions, since it has been in continuous use for over 2500 years.Fig.
+1 – The qanat

 Dams